dvrdsr11/MavenHelloworld/README.txt

-This is a sample Maven build for Jenkins
+This is a sample Maven build for Jenkins.